hashicorp/nomad/website/source/docs/drivers/docker.html.md

       `docker.volumes.enabled` set to false, the labels will still be applied to the standard binds in the container.

-* `infra_image` - This is the docker image to use when creating the parent container necessary when sharing network namespaces between tasks.
+* `infra_image` - This is the Docker image to use when creating the parent container necessary when sharing network namespaces between tasks.
 Defaults to "gcr.io/google_containers/pause-amd64:3.0".